scala/scala3/docs/docs/reference/enums/desugarEnums.md

 ### Scopes for Enum Cases

-A case in an `enum`{.scala} is treated similarly to a secondary constructor.
-It can access neither the enclosing `enum`{.scala} using `this`, nor its value parameters or instance members using simple identifiers.
+A case in an `enum` is treated similarly to a secondary constructor.
+It can access neither the enclosing `enum` using `this`, nor its value parameters or instance members using simple identifiers.

 Even though translated enum cases are located in the enum's companion object, referencing